FlowForwarding/lucet/README.md

 ## Running the compiler ##

+### Start Lucet and Dobby
-1. Start the Lucet Wiring Compile and import the topoloy file that will be imported into a local Dobby server that will be brought up along with Lucet:
+Start the Lucet Wiring Compile and import the topoloy file that will be imported into a local Dobby server that will be brought up along with Lucet:

 `make run topo=lucet_design_fig_17_A.json`